alibaba/hooks/packages/hooks/src/useTransfer/index.en-US.md

 # useTransfer

-Encapsulates the common logic of Antd Transfer, making it easier for you to manage.
+Encapsulates the common logic of Antd Transfer.

 ## Examples